-The course is a well balanced mix of practice and theory and construction technology.
+The course is a well-balanced mix of practice and theory and construction technology.
 Interior Design is primarily concerned with the manipulation and creation of spaces in a way that communicates ideas, facts, sensations, feelings and emotions.
 Our definition of Interior Design is very broad: visual imagery through drawing, collage, mixed media or 3-D based through models.
-Tuition is based upon lectures, tutorials, seminars, self-directed study and one-to-one individual tutorials supported by informative feedback sessions.
-The course consists of a series of modules that build into a coherent study of the ‘craft’ and discipline of interior design as both a two and three dimensional activity.
+Tuition is based on lectures, tutorials, seminars, self-directed study and one-to-one individual tutorials supported by informative feedback sessions.
+The course consists of a series of modules that build into a coherent study of the ‘craft’ and discipline of interior design as both a two and three-dimensional activity.

 Year one introduces the field of Interior design and creative thinking as a means of generating ideas.
 Modules focus on drawing, design concepts, technical and aesthetic principles essential to understanding space planning, colour, materials and form in the built environment.

 Year three provides space for creativity, individuality and development.
-Both set and personal project work is undertaken.
+Both set and personal project work are undertaken.
 Professional Practice helps prepare you for the world of work.
-At the end of the year you will have a professional portfolio of work which you will exhibit in the Final Show.
+At the end of the year, you will have a professional portfolio of work which you will exhibit in the Final Show.